JMarcosHP/Nextcloud-Guide/README.md

 - How to migrate to a newer PHP version.
 - How to migrate to a newer PostgreSQL version.
 - How to upgrade Debian to a newer release.
+- How to upgrade Nextcloud.
-- How to make a LXC Snapshot Backup in Proxmox
+- How to make a LXC Snapshot Backup in Proxmox.

 **This guide assumes you have:**
 - A working Proxmox node.